nirajp82/NGINXAppProtect/01_ApplicationProtection.md

 | **bd-socket-plugin**    | WAF engine (part of `app-protect-engine`).                |
 | **admd**                | DoS protection process (owned by `nginx` user).           |

+## NGINX Worker Process Reload

+The `nginx -s reload` command allows you to apply configuration updates without stopping or restarting NGINX.

+- **How it works**:
+  When you run `nginx -s reload`, NGINX sends a **SIGHUP signal** to the Linux Kernel, which then reloads its process ID (PID).

+- **Error handling**:
+  If NGINX encounters errors in the configuration, it will not reload and will revert to the previous configuration in memory.
+This makes the reload command safe to run in production environments.

+- **Active connections**:
+  The reload command does not drop active connections.
+The primary process forks new worker processes to handle new connections, while old worker processes gracefully complete their tasks and shut down.

+This process ensures zero downtime during configuration changes, making it ideal for production systems.